-A new study by The Canadian Centre for Food Integrity reveals the two main causes of household food loss and waste are: “food reaching its best before date before using” and “buying too much food.”
+A study by The Canadian Centre for Food Integrity reveals the two main causes of household food loss and waste are: “food reaching its best before date before using” and “buying too much food.”
 Bulk stores allow us to buy only what we need and reduce packaging waste.

-Bulk food stores’ growing popularity in urban neighbourhoods is reflected in their product offerings: in addition to generic goods, I recently spotted trendy ingredients like collagen powder and vegan protein powder at my local Bulk Barn, not to mention plenty of organic products.
+Bulk food stores’ growing popularity in urban neighbourhoods is reflected in their product offerings: in addition to generic goods, I spotted trendy ingredients like collagen powder and vegan protein powder at my local Bulk Barn, not to mention plenty of organic products.

 Here are five of the best items to buy in smaller quantities:

 Jarred spices tend to be expensive, and even the more cost-efficient 100-gram packages at retailers can be too much for one household.
 Once opened, the aroma starts to deteriorate and spices can lose flavour in less than six months.
 Buying in smaller quantities (and in some cases, the exact amount you need for a recipe) means you cut down on both storage and food waste in the long run.

 Nuts and seeds

 They may be more affordable in large Costco packages, but the high fat content in nuts and seeds causes them to go rancid fairly quickly.
 Buy in smaller quantities to reduce spoilage (and also to avoid mindlessly over-eating, which may lead to these unfortunate circumstances).